-This is only necessary if SAH is suspected but the CT scan is clear and does not show any evidence of raised intracranial pressure (risk of brainstem coning).
+A lumbar puncture is only necessary if SAH is suspected but the CT scan does not show any evidence of bleeding or raised intracranial pressure.

 A lumbar puncture needs to be performed at least 12 hours after the onset of symptoms, for the result to be reliable.